thomasdahlberg/python-excel-dedupe/README.md

 Please note:
 - <file_name> is the name of the spreadsheet file without its file extension identifier ('.xlsx').
 - <1st_arg> is the place holder for the dedupe column(s) criteria.
 In other words the program will only keep rows with unique values in the specified column(s).
-You may list one integer to specify the dedupe column or any number of integers separated by a comma, no spaces.
+You may list one integer to specify the dedupe column or any number of integers separated by a comma, no spaces to deduplicate based on multiple column criteria.
 - <2nd arg> is a place holder for the sort column criteria.
 It accepts one integer value.
 - Both arguments are zero-indexed.

 ## Example Call of 'dedupe.py'

-In the example below the user is calling 'dedupe.py' on spreadsheet 'example' to deduplicate rows based on unique values in column 0, 1 and 4 and sort the resulting rows by column 2.
+In the example below the user is calling 'dedupe.py' on spreadsheet 'example' to deduplicate rows based on unique values in columns 0, 1 and 4 and sort the resulting rows by column 2.

 >$python3 dedupe.py example 0,1,4 2